fplab/ui-for-pl/src/language-usability.rst

 ..

 There are several design aspects to desiging usable APIs.
-A broad aspect of usability identified by both :cite:`myers2016improving` and :cite:`scheller2015automated` is the effect of *complexity* on usability.
-Changing the inherant complexity exhibits one of the many tradeoffs between design aspects of APIs.
-Making an API more powerful (allowing a user to do more things with the API) by increasing complexity decreases the learnability of the API.
-However, increasing the learnability of an API by lowering the complexity also lowers the power of the API.

-Myers et al. identify 6 key design aspects of API design, which we describe here.
+Myers et al. identify 6 key design aspects of API design, which we describe here :cite:`myers2016improving`:

-* Learnability - an API user must learn how to use an API as quickly and easily as possible.
+* Learnability - an API user should be able to learn how to use an API as quickly and easily as possible.
 * Productivity - an API user should be able use the API effectively to create their program.
 * Error-Prevention - an API user should be able to handle and prevent error cases when their program is used.
 * Simplicity - the design of the API should be simple.
 * Consistency - the design of the API should be consistent.
 * Matching Mental Models - the API user should have an accurate mental model of how the API executes procedures.

+A broad aspect of usability identified by both :cite:`myers2016improving` and :cite:`scheller2015automated` is the effect of *complexity* on usability -- the opposite of simplicity.
+Changing the inherant complexity exhibits one of the many tradeoffs between design aspects of APIs.
+Making an API more powerful (allowing a user to do more things with the API) by increasing complexity decreases the learnability of the API.
+However, increasing the learnability of an API by lowering the complexity also lowers the power of the API.

 .. container:: bib-item